ammarfarhan/ammarfarhan.github.io/content/projects/salicyl-sales-dashboard.md

 I created a dashboard for **PT.
 KIMIA FARMA, TBK**, a pharmaceutical company in Indonesia.

-The dashboard is used for monitoring the sales of one of the medicine brand, Salicyl.
-The data used is preprocessed in Google BigQuery.
+The dashboard is used for monitoring the sales of one of its medicine brand, Salicyl.
+The data used is preprocessed inside Google BigQuery.

 ### Project Details
 | Type       | Tools    |